-While Lestok continued “improving” the wagon, Jak and Hestian continued to chat, and Jak became aware that Hestian seemed remarkably comfortable and collected for a trader traveling alone in the wild.
-Soon Quentin came up to Aruget and whispered to him that something was amiss and it was time to move on, but this conversation caught Hestian’s attention, though he did not immediately respond.
-After a little more back and forth, Hestian declared that it was time to relieve the party of their valuables as part of their crusade against the Brelish crown.
-While Jak attempted to talk Hestian down, Kayde appeared from behind the cart disguised as Hestian with his hands bound, trying to convince the men in the trees that “Hestian” had been taken captive and it was all an elaborate ruse – and then an arrow smacked into the cart beside Aruget.
+While Lestok continued “improving” the wagon, Jak and Hestian continued to chat, and Jak became aware that he seemed remarkably comfortable and collected for a trader traveling alone in the wild.
+Before too lon, Quentin came up to Aruget and whispered to him that something was amiss and it was time to move on, but this conversation caught Hestian’s attention though he did not immediately respond.
+After a little more back and forth, Hestian decided to drop his ruse, and declared that it was time to relieve the party of their valuables as part of his crusade against the Brelish crown.
+While Jak attempted to talk Hestian down, Kayde appeared from behind the cart disguised as the trader with his hands bound, trying to convince the men in the trees that “Hestian” had been taken captive and it was all an elaborate ruse – and then an arrow smacked into the cart beside Aruget.
 In another attempt to scare off the highwaymen, Lestok created an illusion of a bomb under the cart and claimed that he’d learned what caused the Mourning and wasn’t afraid to cause a second one – but that attempt to deceive also fell flat as Hestian called Lestok’s bluff that he’d be willing to kill his own people along with Hestian’s.
 Quentin correctly identified the group as being part of the Swords of Liberty, an anti-monarchist terrorist organization that the captain of the Eminence had warned him about, and then unleashed lightning into the woods from where the arrow had come.

 As Aruget tried to grapple Hestian, the highwayman nimbly backed out of the way and Jak shoved Aruget the rest of the way to the ground to save him from another arrow.
-Kayde, however, was not so lucky, as the already-wounded elf attempted to morph into his shadow form and was hit with an arrow before he could transform all the way, while Lestok, trying to get out from under the cart, stumbled straight through his illusion and fell and hit his head.
-Jak’s aim with his crossbow was true, and he managed to dispatch several Swords from both sides of the road, helped by the brush fire Quentin’s lightning started which chased them out of cover.
-Wisely sensing this group was more than he’d bargained for, Hestian took off down the road running and the party escaped with their valuables and their lives, while confidence got the better of Jak and he called out that “the Citadel sends its regards!”
+Kayde, however, was not so lucky, as the already-wounded elf attempted to morph into his shadow form and was hit with an arrow before he could transform all the way.
+Lestok, trying to get out from under the cart, stumbled straight through his illusion and fell and hit his head.
+However, Jak’s aim with his crossbow was true, and he managed to put down several Swords from both sides of the road, helped by the brush fire Quentin’s lightning started which chased them out of cover.
+Wisely sensing this group was more trouble than he’d bargained for, Hestian took off down the road running and the party escaped with their valuables and their lives, while confidence got the better of Jak and he called out to the fleeing men that “the Citadel sends its regards!”